-Variety Ireland is committed to providing the best services and interventions possible to those whom we assist and those who support us underpinned by our values of:
+Variety - the Children's Charity of Ireland (Variety Ireland) is committed to providing the best services and interventions possible to those whom we assist and those who support us underpinned by our values of:

-- Support and friendship
+- Supporting children and families

-- Promoting self sufficiency
+- Promoting inclusion and equality

+- Encouraging self-sufficiency, independence and confidence

 - Working for social justice

 It is the policy of Variety Ireland to respond to all complaints in a prompt, fair and sensitive manner.
-The Complaints policy is not designed to apportion blame, but to learn, respond and improve our services.
+The Complaints Procedure Policy is not designed to apportion blame, but to learn, respond and improve our services.
 This policy relates specifically to the Fundraising Policies and Practices of the National Office.